frankheat/offsecnotes/content/web/web-security/javascript-and-obfuscation.md

 **Second form**: `\u{}`

-Unlike standard unicode escapes you are not restricted tofour hexadecimal characters.
+Unlike standard unicode escapes you are not restricted to four hexadecimal characters.

 ```javascript
 '\u{61}'                              //a